temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 #### Keyword

-For Search Attributes of type `Keyword` like `WorkflowId`, the only type of partial string matching that works is using BETWEEN for suffixes.
+For Search Attributes of type `Keyword` like `WorkflowId`, the only kind of partial string matching that works is using BETWEEN for suffixes.
-For example:

 ```
 WorkflowId BETWEEN "order-" AND "order-~"